Zheer09/Earthlink-Telecommunication-DevOps-Challenge/README.md

 ## Task 2
 The following dockerfile allows you to run a .NET core web app version 5 and above in the file i have used .NET version 6 for both SDK and aspnet i have tried on .NET 5 it also worked but it better to use the version that suitable for you application.

-To run the Dockerfile for .NET core web app is to place the Dockerfile in the root of the application folder then you need to build the image run this command to build your image:
+To run the Dockerfile for .NET core web app is to place the Dockerfile in the root of the application folder then you need to build the image, to do that run this command to build your image:

 > Note please make sure you have docker installed on your machine and it is running.